 Each year, there is much debate in the American press about the advantages and drawbacks of early admission programs at US colleges.
 Many of our students are unsure whether they should be considering an early application.
-For those who have investigated their options carefully, have grades and standardized test scores that fully reflect their academic potential, and have started their applications over the summer, an early application could be to their advantage.
 As always, we counsel students individually on this matter, as there are many variables to consider.

 Certainly, students who look at admission statistics for early and regular applicants worry that they might be at a disadvantage if they fail to apply early.
 These statistics, however, can be misleading as, at most universities, early applications are dominated by students with the very strongest grades and test scores and those with a legacy advantage or athletic recruitment.
 There is also a marked difference between admission rates for Early Decision programs (where students are legally bound to accept an offer of admission if it is made) and Early Action programs (where students can apply to, and consider offers from, other colleges in the regular round of admission).